afraaps/Real-Time_Signal_Processing_Keyboard_Glove_Project/Keyboard_Glove.md

         import numpy as np
         from matplotlib import pyplot as plt
 ***
+### _Set up WIFI or BLE section of your code here to take reading from the microcontroller and sensors._
+***

-# Set up place to store data from hardware with wifi protocol
+# Set up place to store data from hardware with WIFI protocol
 ##### We set up five string type lists to store the date here since 5 strain sensors for 5 fingers are used, and the wifi protocol I used sends data in string type.
-Change this to what ever works best for your wifi protocol.
+Change this to what ever works best for your WIFI protocol.

         global line
         global line2